priyajani028/WebINIT/Section38_ReactJS/notes.md

 https://codesandbox.io/s/conditional-rendering-forked-fvjglm?file=/src/components/App.jsx

+Use JavaScript operators like if or the conditional operator to create elements representing the current state, and let React update the UI to match them.

 For passing the function inline, where there is if else it will show error , as it wants expression and not a statement.

 thus, using ternary or AND operators comes in handy.